levelgraph/levelgraph/README.md

 });
 ```

-It also allows to generate a stream of triples, instead of a context:
+It also allows to generate a stream of triples, instead of a solution:
 ```
   db.join([{
     subject: db.v("a"),